uikit/uikit-site/docs/pages/heading.md

 ## Heading Bullet

 To apply a bullet to a heading, add the `.uk-heading-bullet` class.
+You can combine this with one of the heading classes from the [Base component](base.md#headings).

 ```html
 <h1 class="uk-heading-bullet"></h1>